 A gob is a mining term that refers to a coal refuse pile but is also a name given to a regional dessert.
 These little cakes with the cream filling can be traced back to Germany and this local favorite is an adaptation of whoopee pies of the Pennsylvania Dutch.
-In the 1920s, the Harris and Boyer Bakery of Johnstown named these desserts gobs which proved to be the perfect lunchbox snack for the coalminers of the time.
-The original consists of two small devils food chocolate cakes with white cream filling but there are many variations including the pumpkin gob with its cream cheese filling.
+In the 1920s the Harris and Boyer Bakery of Johnstown named these desserts gobs which proved to be the perfect lunchbox snack for the coalminers of the time.
+The original consists of two small devils food chocolate cakes with white cream filling but there are many variations.